kostakazakoff/python_advanced/lists_as_stacks_and_queues/readme.md

 # Exercise: Lists as Stacks and Queues Problems for exercise and homework for the Python Advanced Course @SoftUni.
-Submit your solutions in the SoftUni judge system at https://judge.softuni.org/Contests/1831.

 ## 1. Reverse Numbers